TERITORI/gno/examples/gno.land/r/demo/teritori/justicedao/spec.md

-	vrfId        uint64         // the vrf request id being used to determine governers governers    []string       // the governers of the proposal contractId   uint64         // the escrow contract id to resolve sellerAmount uint64         // the seller amount determined by Justice DAO solution     string         // proposed result of justice DAO proposal submitTime   uint64         // solution submission time
+	vrfId        uint64         // the vrf request id being used to determine governers governers    []string       // the governers of the proposal contractId   uint64         // the escrow contract id to resolve contractorAmount uint64         // the seller amount determined by Justice DAO solution     string         // proposed result of justice DAO proposal submitTime   uint64         // solution submission time
 	voteEndTime  uint64         // vote end time for the proposal